152nd Punjabis: 3rd Battalion

-The battalion joined the 159th Brigade, 53rd (Welsh) Division on 4 June 1918 near Ram Allah.
+The battalion joined the 159th Brigade, 53rd (Welsh) Division on 4 June 1918 near Ramallah.
 It remained with the division for the rest of the Sinai and Palestine Campaign, taking part in the Battle of Nablus (18–21 September 1918).
 At the end of the battle, the division was employed on salvage work and working on the Nablus road.

 On 27 October, the division started moving to Alexandria even before the Armistice of Mudros came into effect on 31 October, thereby ending the war against the Ottoman Empire.
 It completed its concentration at Alexandria on 15 November.
 The division received demobilization instructions on 20 December 1918.
 The Indian infantry battalions returned to India as transports became available and 159th Brigade was reduced to cadre by 7 March 1919.
 The battalion was disbanded on 30 April 1921.